-Winifred is an assistant adjunct professor in Ecology and Evolutionary Biology at UC Santa Cruz.
-My research is broadly focused on exploring how populations respond to anthropogenic and natural stressors.
-Much of my research focuses on bats, although my interests in ecology and conservation transcend my mono-taxophilic research habit.
+Winifred is the Chief Scientist at Bat Conservation International and an associate research professor in Ecology and Evolutionary Biology at UC Santa Cruz.
+My research is broadly focused on exploring how populations respond to anthropogenic and natural stressors and how we use science to inform conservation.
 I believe good science combines natural curiosity, a dedicated work ethic, and remembering to have fun.

 Dr. Kate Langwig

 Kate Langwig finished her doctoral degree in Ecology and Evolutionary Biology at UCSC, co-advised by Winifred Frick and Marm Kilpatrick.
 Kate’s research focused on impacts of WNS on bat species, seasonality of disease, invasion dynamics, and more.
 She is currently a post-doc at Harvard University.

 Joe Hoyt finished his Ph.D. and Master’s in EEB at UCSC, co-advised by Winifred Frick and A. Marm Kilpatrick.
 Joe works on a variety of exciting topics on WNS, including social contacts, endemic and invasive disease dynamics, pathogen phylogenetics, and continuing the work on potential biocontrol.